 Please Susbscribe to get free access to our newsletter, solutions database, knowledge resources and more.

 The ButterflyCup business model is to licence to reputable cup manufacturers globally.
-To date, they have three manufacturer licensees in China, Indonesia and South Korea.
-Market reaction is extremely positive with sales in several countries including Britain, Ireland, Germany, South Africa, Canada, USA, Israel and Greece.
+To date, they have two manufacturer licensees, one in China and one in Indonesia.
+Market reaction is positive with sales in several countries including Britain, Ireland, Germany, Belgium, France, Norway, Sweden, Estonia, The Netherlands, South Africa, Canada, USA, Israel, Greece, Japan, Hong Kong, China & New Zealand.

 ButterflyCup operates a 'continuous improvement' philosophy and recently filed an additional patent application for a significant design improvement (not yet disclosed) that further increases the structural strength, functionality, cost competitiveness and performance of ButterflyCup.